Stadium of Light: Results

 Sunderland's largest margin of victory at the stadium was a 7–0 win over Oxford United in Division 1 during the 1998–99 promotion season.

 Sunderland's biggest defeat at the Stadium of Light was 5–0 in a preseason friendly (marking the 20th anniversary of the stadium) against Celtic on 29 July 2017.
-Sunderland's biggest league defeat at the Stadium of Light is 4–0 which has happened on four occasions (all in the Premier League): vs. Arsenal (11 May 2003), vs. Manchester United (26 December 2007), vs. Aston Villa (14 March 2015) and vs. Southampton (11 February 2017).
+Sunderland's biggest league defeat at the Stadium of Light is 4–0 which has happened on five occasions: vs. Arsenal (11 May 2003), vs. Manchester United (26 December 2007), vs. Aston Villa (14 March 2015), vs. Southampton (11 February 2017) and vs. Middlesbrough (7 October 2023).

 The highest scoring matches at the Stadium of Light with nine goals are a 6–3 Sunderland victory over Exeter City in Round 2 of the EFL Cup on 25 August 2015, and a 5–4 Sunderland defeat to Coventry City in League One on 13 April 2019.

 Transport

-Sunderland railway station, which is connected to London King's Cross by infrequent services run by the Open Access operator Grand Central or by main line services run by London North Eastern Railway connecting via Newcastle or Darlington, is located nearby to the stadium.
-The St Peter's and Stadium of Light Metro stations were built as part of the Sunderland extension, both are quite near the stadium, though ironically St. Peter's is a closer station to the ground than the Stadium of Light station.
+Sunderland railway station is connected to London King's Cross by occasional direct services run by the Open Access operator Grand Central.
+The station is near the stadium.
+The St Peter's and Stadium of Light Metro stations were built as part of the Sunderland extension.
+Both are quite near the stadium, though ironically St. Peter's is nearer to the stadium than the Stadium of Light station.
 The Metro was extended into Sunderland in 2002.
-A park and ride system is available on match days to allow spectators to park away from the stadium, and a new footbridge proposal has been put forward to link the stadium to the south bank of the river as part of the stadium park regeneration project.
+A park and ride system is available on match days to allow spectators to park away from the stadium, and a new footbridge has been proposed to link the stadium to the south bank of the river as part of the stadium park regeneration project.